The Consequences of Destroying a Protected Tree and How to Avoid Them

 FAQs:

-What is the consequence if I do work on a tree that is protected without permission?
+What happens if I carry out work on a protected tree without permission?

-If you carry out work on a protected tree without the proper authorizations, you could be subject to massive fines or even prison.
+If you work on a protected tree without the appropriate permissions, you could face substantial fines and even imprisonment.

-Can I contest to a TPO Or preservation or TPO?
+Can I contest an TPO and/or preservation order?

-Can I remove a protected tree?
+Can I cut down a tree that is protected tree?

 Conclusion